jguida941/MemLite/README.md

-# BSD 3-Clause License:
-Created by Justin Gudida.
-May - 2025.
-Use it all your want.
-Never fully finished this just gotta change buttons locations/polish it up a bit.
 This is a Devlopers Widget for people who do machine learning or projects where you may use alot of swap or swpu use to moniter.
 It will tell you vocally when you reach a certain amount to shut  down to save SSD.

 # Simple Mac inspired widge that tells you cpu/swap/load on the computer I use when developing sometimes.